Zoran Luledzija

 Flutter localization: step-by-step

 The idea of maintaining a single codebase for both Android and iOS applications is quite appealing.
 In the past, our efforts to realize this concept met with limited success.
 Nonetheless, Flutter is confronting this challenge with an innovative approach.
-Additionally, its adaptability extends beyond mobile platforms, enabling the development of applications for the web, desktop, and even embedded systems.
+Moreover, its adaptability extends beyond just mobile platforms, enabling the development of applications for the web, desktop, and even embedded systems, all from a single codebase.

 The benefits of crafting multiple applications from a single codebase cannot be overstated.
-But how does this translate when catering to international markets that require multilingual support?
-Initially, Flutter's tools for localization were fairly rudimentary, but they have evolved significantly since then.
-Today, a plethora of robust localization solutions are available.
-In the upcoming chapters, we'll explore some of the most popular and effective tools for localization in depth.
+However, the question arises: How does this benefit translate when addressing global markets that demand support for multiple languages?
+Initially, localization tools around Flutter were fairly rudimentary, but they have evolved significantly since then.
+Today, there is a plethora of robust localization solutions available.
+In the upcoming chapters, we'll delve into some of the most popular and effective tools for Flutter localization in depth.

 Part 1: Setting up your Flutter app

-Flutter recently introduced a new localization method using the gen_l10n tool, seamlessly integrating into the development workflow.
-It automatically generates all necessary localization files, allowing you to focus solely on crafting localization messages and their usage in the app.
-This automation of the typically time-consuming tasks associated with localization not only propels development speed but also significantly enhances the developer experience.
-In the upcoming chapters, we'll guide you on how to effectively leverage this powerful localization tool.
+Flutter has recently introduced a new localization approach with the gen_l10n tool.
+This tool seamlessly integrates into the development workflow, automatically generating all necessary localization files.
+This integration enables developers to concentrate solely on crafting localization messages and implementing them in the app, while the gen_l10n tool takes care of the otherwise tedious task of producing the required localization code.
+This automation not only speeds up development but also significantly enhances the developer experience.
+In the upcoming chapters, we will guide you on how to effectively leverage this powerful localization tool.

 All code samples used in this section are available on the GitHub repo.